uudruid74/Zoo-Keeper/README.md

 # Zoo-Keeper
 CHANGELOG

+1.0.8 BugFix
+	Display of SystemUpdate screen not always updated properly Fixed a crash when exiting app
+	DO NOT USE RESTORE FEATURE!

 1.0.7 BugFix
 	Issues with current ROM not being recognized because it was cached Couple other minor bugs seen while testing Dodo update